Octogenarian Cretan looks forward to student life | Kathimerini

 Octogenarian Cretan looks forward to student life

-An octogenarian Cretan has realised a dream of a lifetime by being accepted to study history and archaeology at university.
+An octogenarian Cretan has realized a dream of a lifetime by being accepted to study history and archaeology at university.

 Dimitris Moudatsakis was among the tens of thousands of Panhellenic university entrance exam candidates who received their university offer on Monday.